Key takeaways

 - Unpaid property taxes

 Your limited access to the property will make it hard to determine the current value and the repairs needed.
 Try to value the property based on its assumed condition and have a budget for potential repairs.
-This can be done by looking at comparable properties (comps) in the immediate area that are similar in size, style and condition.
+This can be done by looking at comparable properties, or comps, in the immediate area that are similar in size, style and condition.
 The comps that you see and the estimated cost of repairs should determine your maximum bid.

-If the property is occupied you may have to evict after the foreclosure to gain rightful possession.
-This can add to your cost and timeline.
+If the property is occupied, you may have to evict the resident to gain possession, adding to your cost and timeline.

-The title is conveyed as-is when buying a house at auction.
-“If there is a title problem or a senior lien, the buyer will have to deal with it after the auction,” says Arnold.
+The title is conveyed as is when buying a house at auction.
+“If there is a title problem or a senior lien, the buyer will have to deal with it after the auction,” said Arnold.

 Certain liens can outlive a foreclosure and complicate a future sale.
 For example, IRS liens or federal liens might be attached to the property.
-Unpaid taxes, HOA liens, municipal code violations or past-due utilities will also convey with the property and can be costly for the new owner.
+Unpaid taxes, HOA liens, municipal code violations or past-due utilities will also be conveyed with the property and can be costly for the new owner.

 Confirm the lien position, understanding if the foreclosure is due to a first-mortgage lender, a second-mortgage lender or a taxing authority.
 Public records will list any liens, including IRS, HOA and federal liens that could outlive a foreclosure.